Pous17/rust_chip8_wasm/README.md

 # rust_chip8
 Rust chip-8 emulator with wasm.
-Not working yet due to mysterious errors.
+Still working on fixing some errors.